Dhruva2/MinimallyDisruptiveCurves.docs/installation.md

 \\

 ### Steps
-1. Open a REPL and enter the package manager (by typing ] at the prompt)
+1. Open a julia session (REPL)

 2. If you want, make a new environment (see [package management documentation](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html) for more details ), with:
 ```julia
 ] activate .
 ```
+Here, `]` switches from the julia REPL to the package manager
 3. Add MinimallyDisruptiveCurves.jl to your current environment with
 ```julia
 ] add https://github.com/Dhruva2/MinimallyDisruptiveCurves.jl.git